 Understand Core Cost Drivers

 Prototype costs are influenced by complexity, material choice, fidelity level, and the number of iterations required.
-Labor expenses, specialized tooling requirements, and the need for custom components can significantly affect overall budget allocation.
+Labor expenses, specialized tooling requirements, electronics, embedded software, surface finishing, certification planning, and custom components can significantly affect overall budget allocation.
 Recognizing which aspects contribute most to total cost helps prioritize spending and avoid unnecessary expenses.

 Optimize Through Early Design Validation

 Iterative feedback loops and rapid testing help identify critical flaws before investing in high-fidelity or production-grade prototypes.
-This approach enables teams to catch and correct design issues before manufacture, resulting in faster development cycles and significant cost savings over traditional linear development approaches.
+This approach enables teams to catch and correct design issues before manufacturing, resulting in faster development cycles and lower risk than a linear build-once approach.

 Prototyping Across Industries: When to Prototype What